 - 1. Is it still important today for a man to display a firm handshake and a steady gaze into someone's eyes?
 Is it necessary for a woman?
 When would these gestures be most helpful? - 2.
 How do you feel about Malcolm's father crying with his son when the boy's dog was killed? - 3.
 As you grew up, when did you shift from trying to please a parent to trying to impress that parent? - 4.
 Discuss the changing relationships that a person may have with his or her parents: first total dependence, then equality, and finally, caretaking. - 5.
 How well can a person younger than forty (Malcolm's age) understand the problems involved in a parent's aging and dying? - 6.
 The author writes about his Dad from the age of 33 to that of 68.
 Still there are many things we do not know about him.
 What are they?
-Does the author intentionally leave these out?
+Does the author intentionally leave them out?
 Why? - 7.
-Recall valuable lessons your father taught you.
+Recall the valuable lessons your father taught you.
 Show how each lesson has helped you in your adult life. - 8.
+Recreate a frightening scene from your childhood in which a family member protected you from harm. - 9.
+Describe your concept of an ideal father. - 10.
 Write a letter to your imaginary child to be read on his or her twenty-first birthday.
-Describe the qualities that you hope he or she will have at this time of life. - 9.
-Recreate a frightening scene from your childhood in which a family member protected you from harm. - 10.
-Describe your concept of the ideal father.
+Describe the qualities that you hope he or she will have at this time of life.